 The following lists prominent types of formal logic, from simplest to most robust.

-Propositional Logic, also known as sentential logic, is a formal language that uses entire propositions, statements, or sentences to form more complicated propositions, statements, or sentences.
+Propositional Logic, also known as sentential logic, is a formal language that uses entire propositions, statements, or sentences to form more complicated propositions, statements, or sentences [i.9].

 Predicate Logic is a formal language in which propositions are expressed in terms of predicates, variables, and quantifiers.
 A predicate is a statement or mathematical assertion that contains variables, sometimes referred to as predicate variables, and may be true or false depending on those variables' value or values.
 It is an extension to propositional logic, in which the notions of truth values, logical connectives, etc. still apply but propositional letters (which used to be atomic elements), will be replaced by a newer notion of proposition involving predicates and quantifiers.